 You can take your career to the next level with a job in Melbourne.
-With so many diverse businesses to work for, many migrants have thrived in work and life in the most liveable city in the world.
+With so many diverse businesses to work for, many migrants have thrived in work and life in one of the most liveable cities in the world.

 A number of jobs in Victoria are not advertised, but instead are found through personal and professional networks.
 Join an industry association before you leave your home country and start building your own networks of people to help you connect with this hidden job market.